 - 6.1.
 This section describes the development granted outline planning permission by the LDO.
 The LDO, including its appendices, provides the full details of development permitted by the order. - 6.2.
-The LDO will grant outline planning permission, with all matters reserved, for an employment and education led scheme, for the following uses:
+The LDO will grant outline planning permission, with all matters reserved, for an employment and education led scheme, for the following uses (note the Uses listed in the original LDO have been updated to reflect the changes introduced by the Town and Country Planning (Use Classes) (Amendment) (England) Regulations 2020: